General information for overseas visitors

 Written exams and practical exams for the Packer ratings can be undertaken at most parachute clubs (ask for the Chief Instructor).
-The practical exams for the Rigger rating are organised by the Director, Riggers or by the Chairman of the local Rigger Panel.
+The practical exams for the Rigger rating are organised by the APF Manager Safety & Training or National Rigging Officer.

 - Take responsibility for organising displays - Licenced Display Organiser (as opposed to jumping in a display, which you may do, as described earlier.);

 - Jump in a tight display requiring a Display Licence higher than the General Display Licence. (to gain an Display "Pro" or "Open" Licence)